mattroberts297/genetic-programming-in-scala/README.md

 val cases = (-1f).to(1f, 0.05f).map(x => (Map('x -> x), pow(x, 2) - x - 2)).toMap
 ```

 The type of `cases` is `Map[ST, Float]`.
 In other words, it maps symbol tables (inputs) to expected results.
 Now we need to use these cases to evaluate the fitness of a given tree.
-To do this, first we have to evaluate the each case against the tree and store the absolute difference between the actual and expected results.
+To do this, first we have to evaluate each case against the tree and store the absolute difference between the actual and expected results.
 Then we have to sum these differences to give one final figure for all cases:

 ###### model/GP.scala
 ```scala